Czech Car Brands (manufacturer car companies, logos)

 Jawa Logo

-This Czech manufacturer produced its first passenger car in 1934.
-It was the JAWA 700 based on the DKW.
-Three years later, an upgraded version of the JAWA 600 Minor appeared.
-The production of cars was carried out in small batches and did not stop even during World War II.
+The Czech manufacturer released its first passenger car in 1934.
+It was the JAWA 700, based on the DKW.
+Three years later, a modernized version of JAWA 600 Minor appeared.
+Car production was carried out in small batches and continued even during the Second World War.

 Hyundai Motor Manufacturing Czech